The dead end of African literature- by Obiajunwa Wali

 By Obiajunwa Wali

-In order to truly understand the context for this article, please read this link first.
-See How Britain and the CIA deceived Wole Soyinka and Chinua Achebe to destroy African languages in literature.
+In order to truly understand the context of this article, please first read: How Britain and the CIA fooled Wole Soyinka and Chinua Achebe to destroy African languages in literature.

 The Conference itself marked the final climax of the attack on the Negritude school of Leopold Senghor and Aime Cesare.
 For some time now, African writers of English expression like Ezekiel Mphahlele, Wole Soyinka, and Christopher Okigbo, have treated this kind of literature which expresses sterile concepts such as "negritude" or the "African personality" with the utmost derision.
 One would say that negritude is now dead, judging from the confident tones of the remarks and decisions made at the Makerere conference.

 Another significant event in the conference, is the tacit omission of Amos Tutuola.
 Not only was Tutuola, who undoubtedly is one of the most significant writers in Africa today, not present in the conference, but there was a careful exclusion of his works in the discussions of the conference.
 In fact, according to the Conference report, Tutuola's publishers protested at the implied questioning of their integrity in publishing this writer's works.
 One can guess that Tutuola received this kind of treatment partly because influential critics like Janheinz Jahn have repeatedly grouped him in the negritude school, and partly because he has gone out of line winning acclaim overseas for using that kind of English expression that is non-Ibadan, and non-Makerere.